 Design Thinking Increases Customer Inquiries

 IO Education came to ikonic to help refine their website’s user experience and apply informed design to increase engagement.
-Our deliverables included rebuilding the website’s information architecture, enhancing and streamlining the layout & design, rebuilding PHP page templates, and onboarding IO to a more flexible content management workflow.
+Our deliverables included rebuilding the website’s information architecture, enhancing the visual design through a design system, coding new PHP page templates, and onboarding IO to a new, modular page-building workflow.
 Some of the initial quick wins were streamlining to a more advanced analytics implementation and assisting IO to a new marketing automation platform.

-The first challenge we ran into was organizing the many product variations into categories and prioritizing page content across different audience personas.
-To tackle the problem we compiled a list of dozens of user benefits to card sort, enabling us to match offerings with user expectations.
-This exercise structured the content hierarchy and promoted the highest priority pages to enable discoverability of content for various user types.
+The first challenge was to organize the many product variations into categories and prioritize page content across different audience personas.
+To tackle the problem I compiled a list of dozens of user benefits to card sort, enabling us to match offerings with user expectations.
+This exercise revealed the content hierarchy, enabling discoverability of content for various user types.
 From this, we produced a sitemap and navigation structure.

-With the user benefits prioritized and factored into the new architecture, I created diagrams to show the information architecture of key pages and primary user flows which we shared with IO to validate with product managers.
+With the user benefits prioritized, I created diagrams to show the information architecture of key pages and primary user flows which we shared with IO to validate with product managers.
 The benefits of sharing these UX artifacts were two-fold.
 It helped organize everyone around a shared vision and validate the site architecture earlier in the project.